Advertiser Disclosure

 • Training Requirements: Variable-length apprenticeships or on-the-job training

 This semi-skilled line of construction and restoration work requires little more than a high school diploma and an eye for detail.
 However, most employers prefer (and may pay for) masons to complete coursework in relevant specialties, such as historical masonry, sustainable masonry, tile, and grout.
 Specialization is key for earning potential and career advancement.
-For example, in older cities like Philadelphia and Chicago, historical masonry work is in high demand.
+For example, historical masonry work is in high demand in older cities like Philadelphia and Chicago.

 Even as union membership declines in other lines of work, masonry remains heavily unionized, particularly in historic union strongholds across the northern U.S. Union membership isn’t a panacea, of course, but union jobs tend to be higher-paying and more secure than non-union positions.